atomicobject/fire_poll/README.md

     FirePoll.poll("waited for too long!", 7) { ... } # raises an error after seven seconds with a specific error message FirePoll.poll(nil, 88) { ... } # raises an error after eighty-eight seconds with the generic error message

+`FirePoll.patiently` is similar, but instead focuses on error-free execution of arbitrary code or tests.
+If the passed block runs without raising an error, execution proceeds normally.
+If an error is raised, the block is rerun after a brief delay, until the block can be run without exceptions.
+If exceptions continue to raise, `patiently` gives up after a bit (default 5 seconds) by re-raising the most recent exception raised by the block.

-The `FirePoll` module may be mixed into your class; this makes it a little faster to type the method name.
+The `FirePoll` module may be mixed into your class via `include` for nicer reading.
-    class TestHelper
-      include FirePoll
-      def helper_method
-        poll do
-          ...
-        end
-      end
-    end
+    FirePoll.poll { ... } # returns immedialtely if no errors, or as soon as errors stop
+    FirePoll.poll(10) { ... } # increase patience to 10 seconds
+    FirePoll.poll(20, 3) { ... } # increase patience to 20 seconds, and delay for 3 seconds before retry

 Implementation
 --------------
-`FirePoll.poll`'s implementation isn't partcilarly accurate with respect to time.
-The method will run your block (number of seconds * 10) times.
-It sleeps for a tenth of a second between attempts.
-Since it doesn't keep track of time, if your timing needs require accuracy, you'll need to look elsewhere.
+UPDATE v1.2.0 - `poll` and `patiently` are both wall-clock sensitive now, meaning they will not poll longer than their allotted time.
+This means if your blocks spend significant time determining truth or success, these methods no longer suffer from the multiplicative effects of up-front loop-count calculation.

 Motivation
 ----------
 We frequently need to wait for something to happen - usually in tests.
-And we usually don't have any strict time requirements - as long as something happens in _about_ [x] seconds, we're happy. `FirePoll.poll` meets our need nicely.
+And we usually don't have any strict time requirements - as long as something happens in _about_ [x] seconds, we're happy. `poll` and `patiently` are cover a lot of ground quickly and cleanly.

 On a related note, `Timer::Timeout` is known to be [busted](http://ph7spot.com/musings/system-timer) and [unreliable](http://blog.headius.com/2008/02/rubys-threadraise-threadkill-timeoutrb.html). `FirePoll.poll` doesn't employ any threads or timers, so we don't worry about whether it will work or not.